Privacy Preservation by Local Design in Cooperative Networked Control Systems: Introduction

 The existing studies related to privacy in cooperative networked control systems have several frameworks, each of which is based on the understanding and modeling of the concept of privacy.
 The first important one is called \emph{differential privacy}.
-This concept was originally proposed in the field of statistical databases \cite{Dwork2006ICALP, Dwork2008survey}, where it pointed out that one database item has the risk of being identified by analyzing the differences between certain answering outputs of database queries.
+This concept was originally proposed in the field of statistical databases \cite{Dwork2006ICALP, Dwork2008survey}, where it pointed out that one database item has the risk of being identified by analyzing the differences between certain answering outputs of database queries, which is later applied to vairous practical applications \cite{Ye2022TIFS}, especially in the studies on auction mechanism \cite{McSherry2007FOCS, Li2020TIFS}.
 To protect the privacy, it proposed the method of adding randomness to query answers.
-This concept and method were later borrowed by the control field.
-They were mainly employed in the model who has a centralizing or fusing mechanism with multiple participating parties, which are similar to the model of a statistical database who assembles data from multiple participants.
-Huang et al. \cite{Huang2012WPES} considered the model of consensus in a centralized system and in a distributed system, both with preserved differential privacy.
-He et al. \cite{He2018TIT} studied a distributed estimation model under differential privacy requirement.
-Le Ny and Pappas \cite{LeNy2014TAC} studied the differential privacy problem for centralized Kalman filtering.
-Le Ny and Mohammady \cite{LeNy2018TAC} considered the MIMO system.
-Koufogiannis and Pappas \cite{Koufogiannis2017CDC} considered the differential privacy preservation for current state of a running dynamical system.
-Ye and Barg \cite{Ye2018TIT} considered the point distribution estimation from privatization samples.
-The model of constrained optimization for distributed multiple users was also visited, such as Han et al. \cite{Han2017TAC} and Hale and Egerstedt \cite{Hale2018TCNS}.
+This concept and methodology were later borrowed by the control field \cite{LeNy2014TAC}.
+They were mainly employed in the model who has a \emph{centralizing} or \emph{fusing} mechanism with \emph{multiple} participating parties, which are similar to the model of a statistical database who assembles data from multiple participants.
+In this field, differential privacy was newly considered in various previous problems and models, including consensus in centralized and distributed system \cite{Huang2012WPES}, distributed estimation \cite{He2018TIT}, centralized Kalman filtering \cite{LeNy2014TAC}, linear dynamic system \cite{Koufogiannis2017CDC}, MIMO system \cite{LeNy2018TAC}, point distribution estimation \cite{Ye2018TIT}, constrained optimization for distributed users \cite{Han2017TAC, Hale2018TCNS}, cloud-based control \cite{Hale2018ACC}.

 The second important framework of privacy preservation should be the \emph{information-theoretic} approach \cite{Nekouei2019Survey}.
 In this framework, information entropy is used as a metric of privacy.
 As the indicator of how much information is carried, information entropy is a natural metric to measure the privacy.
 Compared with differential privacy, who is only available for centralized models with multiple participants, information-theoretic approach also works for models with one single participant.
 Moreover, in differential privacy, the preservation is usually realized by injecting Gaussian or Laplacian noise, while in the information-theoretic approach, more sophisticated schemes are also proposed.
 Nekouei et al. \cite{Nekouei2018ACC} presented two privatized information-sharing schemes in a multi-sensor estimation system.
 Li et al. \cite{Li2018TIT} proposed the privacy-aware policy for resource distribution by solving an optimization problem.
 Nekouei et al. \cite{Nekouei2018a} designed a novel estimator which guarantees the local parameter's privacy.
 Jia et al. \cite{Jia2017ICCPS} studied a closed-loop predictive control system.
 Tanaka et al. \cite{Tanaka2017ACC} considered a cloud-based LQG control system.